olliechick/sockets/README.md

 Then click enter on ``channel.py``, then on ``receiver.py``, then on ``sender.py``.

+Note that if rec.txt (or whatever file you have specified for receiver) exists, then the program will close.

 ## Checking validity

 To check that the two files are the same, run ``diff`` on the two files: e.g. ``diff data.txt rec.txt``.